 Translation: May Hazar Imam (Aga Khan) forgive you, may the Aga Khan forgive all your sins, grant you a spiritual glance of his soul.

-Allāh is al-Ghaffar (The Forgiver) of sins and no one has the ability to forgive sins except He.
+One of the names of Allāh is al-Ghaffar (The Forgiver), and no one has the ability to forgive the sins of His servants except He.

 School of Thought #4: “The Aga Khan is Allāh”

-Firstly, going back to a verse cited earlier, Allāh would never send down a messenger or proof only for them to say “worship me besides Allāh.”
+The role the Aga claims to have for himself is clearly a lie, as Allāh tells us He would never send down a messenger only for them to say “worship me besides Allāh.”

 Associating partners with Allah is the worst sin anyone can commit, and Allah would never endorse a religion whose entire foundation relies on it.
 Even if He did choose to have a representative on earth at all times He would not allow him to claim he is God like the Aga Khan does!

-Lastly, Muhammad ﷺ has told us that no prophet or apostle would come after him in his last sermon.
+Lastly, Muhammad ﷺ has told us that no prophet or apostle would come after him.
 Why then would anyone who claims to be a Muslim not believe in his ﷺ promise?

-For those of you who are Ismaili and on the fence about if it’s worth all the hassle converting to Islam, know that Allāh will make it easy for you and that He will forgive all of your sins while letting you keep your good deeds.
+For those of you who are Ismaili and wish to turn to true Islam and worship Allah the way He has told us to, know that Allāh will make it easy for you and that He will forgive all of your sins while letting you keep your good deeds.
 If one decides to reject the truth and does not sincerely repent before they die, Allāh tells us He will judge like so:

 And for those of you who believe it is not your responsibility to change religions and that Allāh would have made you grow up in the right religion if He wanted to, Allāh has addressed this in the Qurʼān as well: